peanut butter cookies on wire rack

 There’s nothing like a freshly-baked peanut butter cookie!
 These cookies are low FODMAP, vegan, and packed with peanut butter-y flavor.
 Plus, this recipe is super simple — it’s made in just one bowl with just 8 ingredients.

-That said, I fell in love with these vegan peanut butter cookies!
+So these vegan peanut butter cookies were really a labour of love.
 I should admit that it took me a couple attempts to get them right: the first batches were too sweet.
 I set out to make a ‘full sugar’ cookie but it was honestly just too sweet for me and I didn’t feel right sharing a recipe I wouldn’t want to eat much of myself.
-The closest to those I’ve come up with, are these delicious vegan shortbread cookies!

 One of the other reasons I like cookies is that they come together quickly without too much fuss.
 I am NOT a fussy baker; I leave the croissants and the macarons to the professionals!
 Give me cookies, muffins, and quick breads and I’m a happy camper.